mattiascibien/DOOM-3-BFG-old/README.md

 IO for uncompress .zip files using zlib
 ---------------------------------------------------------------------------
-neo/framework/Unzip.cpp
-neo/framework/Unzip.h

-Copyright (C) 1998 Gilles Vollant zlib is Copyright (C) 1995-1998 Jean-loup Gailly and Mark Adler
+neo/libs/minizip/*

+MiniZip - Copyright (c) 1998-2010 - by Gilles Vollant - version 1.1 64 bits from Mathias Svensson

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages